-- 11.9 Departing the Pattern.
+- 11.8 Turning Crosswind.
+Airplanes remaining in the traffic pattern should not commence a turn to the crosswind leg until beyond the departure end of the runway and within 300 feet below traffic pattern altitude.
+Pilots should make the turn to downwind leg at the traffic pattern altitude. - 11.9 Departing the Pattern.
 When departing the traffic pattern, airplanes should continue straight out or exit with a 45-degree left turn (right turn for right traffic pattern) beyond the departure end of the runway after reaching pattern altitude.
 Pilots need to be aware of any traffic entering the traffic pattern prior to commencing a turn. - 11.10 Airspeed Limitations.
 Airplanes should not be operated in the traffic pattern at an indicated airspeed of more than 200 knots (230 mph). - 11.11 Right-of-Way.
 Throughout the traffic pattern, right-of-way rules apply as stated in § 91.113; any aircraft in distress has the right-of-way over all other aircraft.
 In addition, when converging aircraft are of different categories, a balloon has the right-of-way over any other category of aircraft; a glider has the right-of-way over an airship, airplane, or rotorcraft; and an airship has the right-of-way over an airplane or rotorcraft.

 Note: Parachute operations are subject to 14 CFR part 105.
-Parachute operators are required to coordinate their operations with the airport manager before they take place, and utilize proper radio notification during operations.
+Parachute operators, besides being required to coordinate their operations with the airport manager before they take place and utilizing proper radio notification during operations,

-12 OTHER TRAFFIC PATTERNS.
+- should make a conscious effort to avoid creating a hazard to air traffic by minimizing disruptions to other aircraft and airport operations. - 12 OTHER TRAFFIC PATTERNS.
 Airport operators routinely establish local procedures for the operation of gliders, parachutists, lighter-than-air aircraft, helicopters, and ultralight vehicles.
 Appendix B, Glider Operations, and Appendix C, Parachute Operations, illustrate these operations as they relate to recommended standard traffic patterns.